-The latest in this list is of course CBD oil, and although you will see grandiose claims about its ability to cure everything from fleas to cancer, the reality is actually much more positive.
-No, it will not cure cancer (yet), but what it can do is help relieve the pain that some cancers cause, in can help increase the appetite, particularly if your pet is undergoing chemotherapy, it seems to help reduce nausea in dogs, and it can help reduce anxiety in both cats and dogs.
+The latest in this list is, of course, CBD oil, and although you will see grandiose claims about its ability to cure everything from fleas to cancer, the reality is actually much more positive.
+No, it will not cure cancer (yet), but what it can do is help relieve the pain that some cancers cause, it can help increase the appetite, particularly if your pet is undergoing chemotherapy, it seems to help reduce nausea in dogs, and it can help reduce anxiety in both cats and dogs.
 So while you are researching your favorite pet website, read the claims with a note of skepticism and look at the source of the information (and the source of the product they are trying to sell you).

-Will being happy and pain free give your pet the strength to help fight harder to gain health?
-Possibly, but the main goal is that you are able to help your beloved feel better, because words can not express how much we loathe seeing our pets, or any loved ones, in pain and feel unable to help.
+Will being happy and pain-free give your pet the strength to help fight harder to gain health?
+Possibly, but the main goal is that you are able to help your beloved feel better because words can not express how much we loathe seeing our pets, or any loved ones, in pain and feel unable to help.

 Improving Chemotherapy Results

 One of the exciting research projects is looking at how CBD oil can increase the effectiveness of chemotherapy treatments, and so far, it is positive.
 Although still in very early stages, and looking at human treatment rather than animal, it seems that in addition to being able to help reduce some of the side effects experienced by cancer sufferers (human and pet alike), CBD oil in the right dose could also reduce resistance to the chemotherapy drugs https://www.mdpi.com/2072-6694/11/6/781/htm.

 Results have only been released for studies that have looked at using the treatment directly on cells under microscope cells rather than live trials in either humans or animals, but we can keep our fingers crossed!

 So, What Is CBD Oil?